Articles

 Probiotics are bacteria that exist in the human body naturally and help intestines break down food.
 Probiotic supplements that contain live strains of the same or very similar bacteria to the ones that your body makes can be ingested to supplement healthy digestion.

 Probiotics contain live organisms, usually specific strains of bacteria that directly add to the population of healthy microbes in the gut.
-Probiotics generally refer to two families of bacteria – Lactobacillus and Bifidobacterium.
+They generally refer to two families of bacteria – Lactobacillus and Bifidobacterium.
 Probiotics can be purchased in a powder or liquid form and usually need to be stored in the refrigerator to keep the bacteria contained in them alive and ready to reproduce.

 In recent years, prebiotics have been advertised as a complementary course for a probiotic regimen.
 The use of prebiotics and probiotics together is called microbiome therapy.
 As always, when considering taking a supplement for prebiotics or probiotics, talk to your doctor first.